The thing we call reality is really a picture created by the mind to fit our expectations. It is not an accurate picture of reality.

-You’ve probably heard the expression, “lovesick.”
-It explains the perceptive blindspot we can have when we fall in love.
+You’ve probably heard the expression, lovesick.
+When we fall in love, it explains the perceptive blind spot.
 It helps us see the very best in another person, but it also mutes the negative.
-It’s an excellent example of how what we experience by emotion.
-Other things get involved as well.
+It’s an excellent example of how what we experience is influenced by emotion.
+The same thing happens with the ingredients of imagination and memory.

 Thoughts Become Your Reality

-When we see, hear, smell, or touch something, we think we are experiencing reality.
-But this isn’t accurate.
-Perception takes place within the mind.
-It’s well-known that blind people can visualize, and deaf people hear sounds in their minds.
+We think it is our senses that give us our experience of reality, but this isn’t the case.
+Perception takes place within the mind, and it’s well-known that blind people can visualize, and deaf people hear sounds in their minds.

 “Every act of perception is to some degree an act of creation, and every act of memory is to some degree an act of imagination.” — Oliver Sacks

-Many people would agree that this quote contains a great deal of truth.
-Reality isn’t something we observe.
-We create a picture of reality with our expectations, which conform to our worldview or paradigm (1) parameters.
+Many people would agree this quote contains a great deal of truth.
+Reality is a picture we create with expectations, which conform to our worldview or paradigm (1) parameters.
+There it is.
+We see what we expect to see.

 Perception is Subjective Because of our Programming

-The mind expects what we should perceive.
-It fits reality into our expectations.
-If we encounter something that doesn’t match what we expect, the mind ignores it.
+The picture the mind creates fits our expectations so, if we encounter something that doesn’t match our expectations, the mind ignores it.
 If we can’t disregard it, then it must be a hallucination.
 Right?

 Imagination Plus Emotion

-The limits of our paradigm shape the external boundaries of perception.
-These are the limits of our possibilities.
+The limits of our paradigm are the limits of our possibilities.
 Our imagination can break down these boundaries if we train it.
 Our emotion is the fuel of invention.
-People want to control this input so they can limitations of thinking and limit our use of imagination.
-Imagination and creativity are dangerous for those who want to control what we think.
+But there are people who want to control the input to control what we think and to limit our use of imagination.
+Imagination and creativity are dangerous for those who want to control their thoughts.

-Two primary sources shape our worldview in our modern culture.
-These are harmful religions and greed-based cultural programming.
-The programming of these elements starts early and comes from multiple sources that we trust.
+Three primary sources shape our worldview in our modern culture: organized religions, the advertising industry and harmful forms of social media.
+We are subjected to programming from these sources throughout our lives.
 As children, we don’t even notice this programming is taking place.
-It becomes a part of our psyche structures.
+The values and desires they program becomes a part of our psyche structures.
+They want us to buy what they sell.

 Relationship Between Reason and Religion

-Organized religion effectively establishes boundaries, restrictions, and limitations on independent thought.
-We allow them to “tell” you what is wrong and what is right.
-They often dictate personal and social values that have ripple effects throughout society.
-Their impact on your life depends upon how emotionally invested you are in the propositions they are selling.
+Western Organized Religion uses several propaganda tools to program people.
+Because perception results from a selective process, propaganda skews what we choose.
+Harmful programming contaminates thinking and values.
+Harmful programming establishes values and limitations on thinking, telling us what is wrong and right.
+They often dictate social values that have ripple effects throughout society.
+Their impact on your life depends on how emotionally invested you are in their propositions.

-These systems sell hate, spawn genocide, wars, and discrimination of races, ethnicity, and gender.
-All the while proclaiming, they are agents of love.
-Those invested in these paradigms can cherry-pick the doctrines to fit their needs.
+The Abrahamic religions are known for selling hate, wars, and genocide.
+They promote discrimination of races, ethnicity, and gender.
+Yet, they proclaim they are agents of love?
+Those invested in these paradigms cherry-pick the doctrines to fit their bias and prejudice.

 Imagination Plus Emotion to Overcome Reason

-You can tell how invested you are in your paradigm by emotionally reacting to ideas that challenge it.
-Since perception is the result of a selective process, everyone’s programming is different.
+You can tell how invested your paradigm is by emotionally reacting to ideas that challenge it.
+Since perception is a selective process, everyone’s programming is different.
 Here are some questions to help you see how much programming you have:

-- Do you find you need to “defend” your religious beliefs?
+- Do you need to defend your religious beliefs?

 If you answer yes to the above questions, this is a sign you are affected by negative religious programming.